seriousme/fastify-openapi-glue/docs/AJVstrictMode.md

 [validation and serialization](https://fastify.dev/docs/latest/Reference/Validation-and-Serialization/).

-The [OpenApi](https://www.openapis.org/) specification allows for additions to the schema specification that do not match JSONschema , e.g:
+The [OpenApi](https://www.openapis.org/) specification allows for additions to the schema specification that do not match JSON schema , e.g:

 ```json
 "responses": {